Oana Gregory

-Early years
+Early life

 Oana Gregory was born to Dumitru and Mariana Grigoruț in Negrești-Oaș, a small town in northwestern Romania.
 When she was six, her family moved to the United States with the thought of building a better life, especially for Oana and her older brother, Dorel.
 Oana attended primary school in Chicago.

 Career

-In 2006, Gregory participated in a contest organized by International Models & Talent Association, a prestigious professional organization that, annually, in New York City and Los Angeles, organizes competitions with international participation, to discover new talents in acting, music or fashion.
+In 2006, Gregory participated in a contest organized by International Models & Talent Association.
 Of the 1,000 contestants from English-speaking countries, Gregory won the title of "actress of the year" at preteens and was declared the first runner-up – "model of the year", also at preteens.
 After this contest, Gregory received 54 bids from different agencies and managers in Hollywood who wanted to represent her.

-She landed her first feature film role as the leading "Loosie Goosie" in the 2010 indie Spork, a musical comedy that received three film festival awards, a CineKid Award and a British Film Institute nomination.
-On the small screen Gregory has recurred on Disney XD's Lab Rats (2012) and Kickin' It (2011) and has lent her voice to the animated television show Olivia (2009), based on a popular children's book series.
-Oana Gregory stars as Wyatt's popular 16-year-old sister, Amanda Bernstein, in Disney XD's live-action "bro-comedy" Crash & Bernstein (2012), broadcast in 21 countries.
+In 2009, Oana lent her voice to the animated comedy television show Olivia, based on a popular children's book series.
+She landed her first feature film role as the leading "Loosie Goosie" in the independent film Spork (2011), a musical comedy drama that received three film festival awards, a CineKid Award and a British Film Institute nomination.
+In 2012, Gregory had recurring roles on Disney XD series Lab Rats and Kickin' It.
+In the same year, Gregory stars as Wyatt's popular 16-year-old sister, Amanda Bernstein, in Disney XD's live-action "bro-comedy" Crash & Bernstein (2012–2014), broadcast in 21 countries.
 For Amanda's role, Gregory was chosen from more than 2,600 contestants participating in the casting.

-In 2021, Gregory joined the platform OnlyFans.
+In 2016, she had a recurring role as Lacey on the comedy web series WTH: Welcome to Howler.
+Gregory portrayed young Laurel Samson in the television film A Christmas Switch (2018).
+In 2019, Oana appeared in the comedy series King Bachelor's Pad, and subsequently featured in the music video for the song "No Service in the Hills" by electronic music trio Cheat Codes, released in 2020.